-I am sorry for the destruction I have caused.
-Yet, your untenable lifestyles, stressful jobs, broken systems, divisive societies, and pointless wars, have taken many more lives from you.
-How have you become numb to all this?
-How have you come to accept it?
+I am sorry to have caused pain by taking your loved ones from you.
+Yet, like you, I am a creature of nature.
+Your restless lifestyles, imbalanced societies, and collective fears rob many more lives from you each year.
+How have you become numb to this?
+Why do you accept it?
 Your indifference is your greatest foe, not I.

-You are too busy to listen to and ponder this, you say.
-I can understand that.
-There are families to feed, the sick to tend to, stores to open, deliveries to make, classes to teach, the vulnerable to attend to.
-Yet, when it comes down to life and death, even you, with all your haste, have no choice but to take a break.
+You are too busy to ponder this, you say.
+I understand.
+There are families to feed, the sick to tend to, deliveries to make, classes to teach, and tasks to attend to.
+Yet, when it comes down to life and death, even you, with all your high-tech tools, have no choice but to take a break to catch your breath.

 In this pause, you have a chance to be present to the present, where the past no longer is, and the future has not yet come.
 Unlike me, you are born with the capacity to know this.
 I am merely at your mercy to replicate.
 My destiny depends on you.
 Yet, I also have a power, which I want to share with you.
 It is the power to remind you of yours.
 I hope you can see that I am not so different from you.
 We are both created and destroyed.
 Sometimes, I succumb to your immunity.
 At other times, we die together.
 Death is inevitable for us both.
 Yet, it is about living that I hope to teach you.